ssimplexity/CS492_spring2024/README.md

 <span style="color:red">NEWS</span>
 ---------------------
+- *IMPORTANT* The final exame is scheduled on 8th June (Saturday), at 9am, in the same lecture room.
+The exam will finish at 20 minutes later once there are at most three remaining students who still take the exam.
+Lunch will be ordered (pizza?) and be shared during the break time at 12h.
+- 21 May: Homework #3 deadline is extended to 24 May (Friday), 23h59.
 - 9 May: Erratum: In Homework #3, the problem "trangle packing" is to pack disjoint triangles (not cycles).
 - 8 May: Lecture Note for 7-May is updated; the previous one had some error in the last section.
 - 4 May/9 May updated: Homework #3 is uploaded in KLMS, to be submitted before 21 May, 23h59.
 You can form a team of two students if you want.
 Handwritten solutions will be accepted for this homework (but please do your best to make a clear handwriting).